artlav/meteor_decoder/README.md

 ## Build

-Use ./build_medet.sh, or fpc -CX -XX -O3 -Mdelphi -FUunits -Fualib medet.dpr -FE..
+Use ./build_medet.sh, or fpc -CX -XX -O3 -Mdelphi -FUunits -Fualib medet.dpr

 On Windows, edit path to FPC in build.bat, then use build.bat (or the same direct invocation line as above)

+## Binaries

+Binaries for Windows and Linux are available at [Orbides](http://orbides.org/page.php?id=1023)

 ## Usage